 Photo credit: Télérama Sortir

-First thing first, coffee!
+First thing’s first: coffee!
 Nowhere else can delve into coffee as deeply and professionally as in La Caféothèque!
 This is a space of roasting quality coffee!
-There’s a “Salon de Cafés” where one falls in love with the “café culture” that is carefully exhibited according to the origins and types of the coffee beans… Just imagine that it’s a library for coffee, you get the idea right?
+There’s a “Salon de Cafés” where one falls in love with the “café culture” that is carefully exhibited according to the origins and types of the coffee beans!
+Just imagine that it’s a library for coffee, you get the idea right?

 52 Rue de l’Hôtel de ville, 75004